Ramjet: Soviet Union

+Japan

+Several ramjets were designed, built, and ground-tested at the Kawasaki Aircraft Company's facility in Gifu during the Second World War.
+Company officials claimed, in December 1945, that these domestic initiatives were uninfluenced by parallel German developments.
+One post-war U.S. intelligence assessment described the Kawasaki ramjet's centrifugal fuel disperser as the company's "most outstanding accomplishment ... eliminat[ing] a large amount of the fuel injection system normally employed."
+Because of excessive vibration, the engine was only intended for use in rocket, or catapult-launched pilotless aircraft.
+Preparations for flight testing ended with the Japanese surrender in August 1945.

 Germany

 In 1936, Hellmuth Walter constructed a test engine powered by natural gas.
-Theoretical work was carried out at BMW and Junkers, as well as DFL.
-In 1941, Eugen Sänger of DFL proposed a ramjet engine with a very high combustion chamber temperature.
-He constructed very large ramjet pipes with 500 mm and 1000 mm diameter and carried out combustion tests on lorries and on a special test rig on a Dornier Do 17Z at flight speeds of up to 200 m/s.
-Later, with petrol becoming scarce in Germany due to wartime conditions, tests were carried out with blocks of pressed coal dust as a fuel (see e.g. Lippisch P.13a), which were not successful due to slow combustion.
+Theoretical work was carried out at BMW, Junkers, and DFL.
+In 1941, Eugen Sänger of DFL proposed a ramjet engine with a high combustion chamber temperature.
+He constructed large ramjet pipes with 500 mm and 1000 mm diameter and carried out combustion tests on lorries and on a special test rig on a Dornier Do 17Z at flight speeds of up to 200 m/s.
+Later, as petrol became scarce in Germany, tests were carried out with blocks of pressed coal dust as a fuel (see e.g. Lippisch P.13a), which were not successful due to slow combustion.